AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/event-check-in/event-check-in-overview.md

 >[!IMPORTANT]
 >
 >On October 2, 2023, Adobe removed the Marketo Events App from all App Stores.
 If you already have the app installed on your tablet/mobile device, you can continue using it for the time being.
 Once your Marketo Engage instance is migrated to Adobe Identity for authentication of Marketo, you will no longer be able to access the app.
 [Learn more](https://nation.marketo.com/t5/product-discussions/marketo-events-app-and-marketo-moments-app-end-of-life/m-p/340712/highlight/true#M193869){target="_blank"}.
-[Learn more](https://nation.marketo.com/t5/product-discussions/marketo-events-app-and-marketo-moments-app-end-of-life/m-p/340712/highlight/true#M193869){target="_blank"}.

 The Marketo Events app for iPad or Android tablet makes it easy to check people in immediately when they arrive at your event.